platformsh/platformsh-docs/docs/src/tutorials/exporting.md

 ---
 title: "Exporting data"
-description: See how to export your code, files and service's data.
+description: See how to export your code, files and service data.
 ---

-Platform.sh never wants to lock you in to our service.
+As a Platform.sh user, your code and data belong to you.
-Your code and your data belong to you, and you should always be able to download your site's data for local development, backup, or to "take your data elsewhere".
+At any time, you can download your site's data for local development, to back up your data, or to change provider.
 ## Before you begin

 You need: